-David N. Bonter, Cornell Lab of Ornithology, 159 Sapsucker Woods Road, Ithaca, NY 14850; Eli S. Bridge, Center for Spatial Analysis, University of Oklahoma, 101 David L Boren Blvd, Norman, OK, 73019; and Benjamin Zuckerberg, Cornell Lab of Ornithology, 159 Sapsucker Woods Road, Ithaca, NY 14850

-Radio Frequency Identification (RFID) technology can be used to remotely and automatically monitor bird behavior.
-The cost of implementing a largescale RFID network, however, can be prohibitive.
-To overcome this barrier, we developed a simple, low-cost RFID reader/datalogger (<\$40) that can be mounted on birdfeeders, nest boxes, nests, or any location repeatedly visited by birds fitted with small RFID transponders (i.e. PIT tags).
-To demonstrate the potential of this low-cost RFID reader, we attached prototype readers to seven bird feeders and monitored feeding behavior by wintering birds in central New York.
-PIT tags were attached to 70 Black-capped Chickadees (Poecile atricapillus), 20 Tufted Titmice (Baeolophous bicolor), 13 White-breasted Nuthatches (Sitta carolinensis), and 18 House Finches (Carpodacus mexicanus).
-The RFID feeder systems recorded 524,772 visits by tagged birds between November 1, 2009 and April 15, 2010.
-Individual birds were recorded visiting RFID feeders up to 203 times per day.
-Some individual birds moved hundreds of meters between RFID systems, permanently emigrating from the initial banding location.
-Feeding behavior shifted between forest edge and interior sites in response to temperature changes.
-Because the presence/absence of individual birds was recorded on a daily basis, this technology provides remarkably detailed data for survival analysis.
+David N. Bonter, Cornell Lab of Ornithology, 159 Sap-E. Keith Bowers, Scott K. Sakaluk, and Charles F. sucker Woods Road, Ithaca, NY 14850; Eli S. Bridge, Thompson; Behavior, Ecology, Evolution, and Systematics Section, School of Biological Sciences, Illinois State Center for Spatial Analysis, University of Oklahoma, 101 David L Boren Blvd, Norman, OK, 73019; and Benjamin University, Normal, IL 61790-4120 Zuckerberg, Cornell Lab of Ornithology, 159 Sapsucker Woods Road, Ithaca, NY 14850 The clutches of many altricial birds hatch asynchrony over several days, creating a post-hatching hierarchy in nestling size.
+Conversely, females may Radio Frequency Identification (RFID) technology hatch their eggs synchronously within 24 h, causcan be used to remotely and automatically monitor bird behavior.
+The cost of implementing a largeing all nestlings to be similar in size.
+In a populascale RFID network, however, can be prohibitive. tion of house wrens (Troglodytes aedon) in which asynchronous and synchronous hatching occurs, we To overcome this barrier, we developed a simple, low-cost RFID reader/datalogger (<\$40) that can be tested the hypothesis that these distinct hatching mounted on birdfeeders, nest boxes, nests, or any patterns reflect differing strategies of maternal investment in offspring.
+We predicted that asynlocation repeatedly visited by birds fitted with chronous hatching would create greater withinsmall RFID transponders (i.e. PIT tags).
+To demonstrate the potential of this low-cost RFID brood variation in measures of nestling condition reader, we attached prototype readers to seven than synchronous hatching, and that nestling condibird feeders and monitored feeding behavior by tion is related to the order in which nestlings hatch from their eggs.
+Nestling mass and size were more wintering birds in central New York.
+PIT tags were variable in asynchronous than in synchronous broods attached to 70 Black-capped Chickadees (Poecile post-hatching and prior to fledging.
+Prior to fledgatricapillus), 20 Tufted Titmice (Baeolophous bicolor), 13 White-breasted Nuthatches (Sitta carolinening, mass and tarsus length declined with hatching sis), and 18 House Finches (Carpodacus mexicanus). order in asynchronous, but not synchronous, broods The RFID feeder systems recorded 524,772 visits by (synchronyhatch-order interaction on nestling mass p = 0.0004, tarsus length p < 0.0001).
+First-hatched tagged birds between November 1, 2009 and April 15, 2010.
+Individual birds were recorded visiting nestlings in asynchronous broods were significantly RFID feeders up to 203 times per day.
+Some individheavier than those in synchronous broods (p = (0.001) and had marginally longer tarsi (p = 0.08), ual birds moved hundreds of meters between RFID while late- and last-hatched nestlings in asynchrosystems, permanently emigrating from the initial nous broods were significantly smaller than those in banding location.
+Feeding behavior shifted between forest edge and interior sites in response to temsynchronous broods (both p-values = 0.04).
+Because perature changes.
+Because the presence/absence of nestling mass and tarsus length at this time are individual birds was recorded on a daily basis, this positively correlated with survival and recruitment to subsequent breeding populations, these results technology provides remarkably detailed data for survival analysis. are consistent with the hypothesis that females hatching their eggs asynchronously bias investment toward early-hatching offspring and females hatching their eggs synchronously provide all their offspring with equal prospects for survival and future reproduction.

-s, offspring quality vs. quantity: HATCHING ASYNCHRONY IN THE HOUSE WREN (TROGLODYTES AEDON) REVISITED
+^{S,G} OFFSPRING QUALITY VS. QUANTITY: HATCHING ASYNCHRONY IN THE HOUSE WREN (TROGLODYTES AEDON) REVISITED